-Returns the square root of a floating point number; only the built-in types REAL, FLOAT, and DOUBLE PRECISION are supported.
+The SQRT function returns the square root of a floating-point number; only the built-in types REAL, FLOAT, and DOUBLE PRECISION are supported.

 The return type for SQRT is the type of the parameter.

-Note: To execute SQRT on other data types, you must cast them to floating point types.
+Note: To execute SQRT on other data types, you must cast them to floating-point types.